victoria34/matchminer-engine/README.md

 python matchengine.py load -t examples/trial.example.yml -c examples/clinical.example.csv -g examples/genomic.example.csv --mongo-uri ${your_mongo_uri}
 ```

+* By default, `load` inserts the data into a database named `matchminer`.
 * For more information on linking your Mongo URI please see these [docs](https://docs.mongodb.com/manual/reference/connection-string/).
   For default mongo shell configurations this will likely be `mongodb://localhost:27017`
 * Default trial file format is YML.
-To change this specify `--trial-format [yml,json,bson]`
+To change this specify `--trial-format {yml,json,bson}`
 * Default clinical file format is CSV.
-To change this specify `--trial-format [csv,pkl,json,bson]`
+To change this specify `--trial-format {csv,pkl,bson}`

 ##### Step 2: Matching